 During coaching sessions, coaches complete a fidelity checklist for each intervention they observe.
 The checklist includes the important steps for accurate completion such as introducing the lesson and modeling how to complete problems.

-After completing observation coaches enter the number of checklist items that the tutor delivered correctly into the online Math Corps Data Management System.
+After completing observation coaches enter the number of checklist items that the tutor delivered correctly into the online Math Corps Data Management System (MCDMS).
 The percent fidelity is then calculated by dividing the number of items delivered correctly by the total number of items.

 Table 4 displays the total number of fidelity checks completed and the average intervention fidelity.